 Use Slack As a Content Source

-You can search your Slack conversations from a SearchUnify search client.
-It requires setting up Slack as a content source.
+Search public and private Slack conversations from a SearchUnify search client by setting up Slack as a content source.
 This article walks you through the process.

 Establish a Connection

 - Find Slack from the search box and click Add.